0xd4y/RevShell/README.md

 # RevShell

-This script is used for creating one-line reverse shells.
+This script is used for creating one-line reverse shell payloads.
+* Supports url and base64 encoding
+* Quick and easy way to generate a reverse shell payload
+* User-friendly

 ```
 usage: test.py [-h] [-i] [-p] [-s] [-t] [-e] [-r] [-c]